Onibex/.github/profile/README.md

 **AI-powered semantic querying over your SAP Data Products.** ASK combines agentic AI, semantic search, and retrieval-augmented generation (RAG) to let business users ask natural-language questions about their SAP data and receive accurate, grounded, context-aware answers.

+**What makes ASK different:** ASK is the **only semantic layer that operates at the Data Product level (Silver and Gold)**, not at the raw table level (Bronze) like every other semantic layer in the market.
+This means ASK understands your SAP data the way your business does, in terms of governed, business-ready Data Products, not fragmented technical tables.
+We built our own semantic layer because nothing in the market solved this problem.

-Built on **SAP AI Core**, **SAP AI Launchpad**, and **SAP HANA Cloud**, ASK integrates seamlessly with OneConnect to bring conversational intelligence to your real-time SAP data pipelines.
-Deployed on **SAP BTP Kyma** with enterprise-grade governance and security.
+Cloud-agnostic and deployment-flexible, ASK runs seamlessly on **SAP BTP Kyma**, hyperscaler Kubernetes (AWS, Azure, GCP), or any managed Kubernetes environment.
+It integrates natively with OneConnect to bring conversational intelligence to your real-time SAP data pipelines, with enterprise-grade governance and security.

-**Key capabilities:** natural-language querying, agent orchestration, vector-based semantic search, RAG grounding on live SAP data, and role-aware conversational access.
+**Key capabilities:** natural-language querying, agent orchestration, vector-based semantic search, **Graph reasoning at the Data Product level (Silver/Gold)**, RAG grounding on live SAP data, and role-aware conversational access.

 ---

 ### 🛒 eCommerce 360°

-An **all-inclusive B2B/B2C eCommerce platform** fully integrated with SAP ERP to manage your wholesale business end to end.
-Designed for business owners, product engineers, sales teams, and customers alike.
+An **all-inclusive B2B/B2C eCommerce platform** fully integrated with SAP ERP to manage your business end to end.

 **Key capabilities:**